MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 <img src="./img/llama31_2+2_3.png" />
 </center>

 We very clearly see the stochasticity in the next token selection at work here.
 The responses vary, but the model shows conceptual understanding of what we presented to it either way.
+But the style of answering is nonsensical.
+We can see the model blabbering, trying to continue the text, rather than providing a clean-cut response.

 > [!NOTE]
 >**Intuitively, the pretrained base model has no idea what to do with the information it received during said pretraining yet.** It may show that it is indeed conceptually aware of the input, but it will show that its knowledge may indeed be vague and it will trail off into blabbering akin to a child that has no idea what to do with the information it received.

 **Think of ChatGPT for example:** At its release, ChatGPT was powered by the GPT-3.5 model.
-But when prompted, the model wouldn't just continue to write based on our text, but it would answer questions, generate code, or even write poetry on our demand. **The GPT-3.5 model was fine-tuned to this specific task of being an assistant to the prompting person.** Those models are referred to commonly as **Instruct models.**
+But when prompted, the model wouldn't just continue to write based on your text.
+It would answer questions, generate code, or even write poetry on your demand. **The GPT-3.5 model was fine-tuned beyond pretraining to this specific task of being an assistant to the prompting person, thus having patterns of dialogue emerge between the user and the model.** Those models are referred to commonly as **instruct models.**

-Let's actually stay with the base model Llama 3.1 405B for a moment.<br>How does a pretrained model react to data it knows vs. data it has never seen before?
+Let's actually take a step back again and look at the base model Llama 3.1 405B for another moment.<br>How does a pretrained model react to data it knows vs. data it has never seen before?

 Let's say we prompt Llama 3.1 405B Base with the opening sentence to the Wikipedia article on [zebras](https://en.wikipedia.org/wiki/Zebra):